GuanceCloud/guance-docs/docs/en/metrics/dictionary.md

 Metrics can help you understand the overall availability of the system, such as server CPU usage, Web site load time, remaining disk space and so on.

 Metrics are divided into two parts: metric name and metric value.
 Metric name refers to an alias that identifies the metrics, and metric value refers to the specific value of the metrics when collecting.
-In "Metric Management" of the Guance Cloud workspace, click "Metric Set Name" to view the corresponding metric list, including metric name, metric field type, unit, etc.
+In "Metric Management" of the Guance workspace, click "Metric Set Name" to view the corresponding metric list, including metric name, metric field type, unit, etc.

 - By :octicons-search-24:, search for related indicators based on keywords.
 - By :material-export-variant:, export indicator list as csv file to local.